lauravlad/lauravlad.github.io/_posts/2020-04-24-how_to_scrape_wikipedia_tables_in_6_easy_steps.markdown

     `from bs4 import BeautifulSoup`
     ` import pandas as pd`

-Using Requests and Beautiful Soup we extract all the info from the HTML, the result is going to be pretty but messy.
+Using Requests and Beautiful Soup you can extract all the info from the HTML, the result is going to be pretty messy.
+It's like having an Xray done for a broken bone: it will show you were it's broken but it won't fix it.
 ```
 html = urlopen(url)
 soup = BeautifulSoup(html, 'html.parser')
 website_url = requests.get(url).text
 soup = BeautifulSoup(website_url, 'lxml')
 ```
+Let's get to fixing bones:
-To be able to find HTML elements we have to inspect element on the web page.
+To be able to find HTML elements we have to use 'inspect element' on the web page.
-Right click on the table:
+Right click on the table, then left click on inspect:
  ![Click on 'Inspect'](https://i.imgur.com/zd17VGk.png)

-There is an actual element 'table' in HTML:
+There is an actual element 'table' in HTML, that's how easy it is to `.find` it:

  ![Table element](https://i.imgur.com/MgcFC6v.png)